Denis2054/Transformers-for-NLP-and-Computer-Vision-3rd-Edition/README.md

 Last update: April 29, 2024
 Look for 🐬 to explore new bonus notebooks!
 Look for 🎏 to find the latest upgrades such as OpenAI's latest gpt-4-turbo model or code optimization
-Look for 🛠  to detect resolved issues such as new package version dependency conflicts or hardware upgrades(GPU, TPU) thatimpact code.
+Look for 🛠  to detect resolved issues such as new package version dependency conflicts or hardware upgrades(GPU, TPU) that impact code.

 🚩If you see anything that doesn't run as expected, raise an issue and we'll work on it!